Information for exchange students

 The course levels are either 2 or 3.
 Level 2 is intermediate and level 3 is advanced.
 Please pay attention to the requirements for admission and the required previous knowledge needed to follow each course before you apply for the course.

 Each course is given in a time slot (AD or BC).
 A student can enroll in 2 courses each period, one course in each time slot.
+Please be aware that there are no early exit opportunities.

 Required knowledge and skills